Thrown Out Of Home, At A Time When A Roof Is More Important Than Ever

 "Most tenants and most landlords just don't know or understand those laws, that, [they are] not legal," Williams added.

-Bobby Parker had no idea evictions were barred in New Orleans when he arrived home last March to find his landlady had changed the locks to his apartment.
+Bobby Parker had no idea evictions were barred in New Orleans when he arrived home in March to find that his landlady had changed the locks to his apartment.

 After an unexpected trip to the hospital, Parker had fallen a few days behind on his rent and his landlady was demanding that he pay hefty late fees, he said.
-By then Parker had lost one of his two jobs at a restaurant because of the coronavirus, and he didn't have the money to pay.
+By then, Parker had lost one of his two jobs at a restaurant because of the coronavirus, and he didn't have the money to pay.

 Locked out of his building, Parker, 56, couldn't get medicine he needed or the uniform for his other job.